Great West Life Assurance Co. Can Has $802,000 Holdings in Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH)

 Norwegian Cruise Line (NYSE:NCLH) last issued its quarterly earnings data on Monday, November 9th.
 The company reported ($2.35) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($2.24) by ($0.11).
 The business had revenue of $6.52 million for the quarter, compared to analyst estimates of $0.76 million.
 Norwegian Cruise Line had a negative net margin of 114.59% and a negative return on equity of 28.18%.
 As a group, equities research analysts anticipate that Norwegian Cruise Line Holdings Ltd. will post -9.11 earnings per share for the current fiscal year.

-Several equities analysts have recently issued reports on NCLH shares.
-JPMorgan Chase & Co. raised their price target on shares of Norwegian Cruise Line from $22.00 to $25.00 and gave the company an “overweight” rating in a research note on Wednesday, November 11th.
+NCLH has been the subject of a number of analyst reports.
+Barclays raised shares of Norwegian Cruise Line from an “equal weight” rating to an “overweight” rating and set a $26.00 target price for the company in a research note on Friday, September 25th.
+Deutsche Bank Aktiengesellschaft lifted their target price on shares of Norwegian Cruise Line from $15.00 to $18.00 and gave the stock a “hold” rating in a research note on Wednesday, November 11th.
 Morgan Stanley lowered their target price on shares of Norwegian Cruise Line from $12.00 to $11.00 and set an “underweight” rating for the company in a research note on Monday, November 16th.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Norwegian Cruise Line from $15.00 to $18.00 and gave the stock a “hold” rating in a research note on Wednesday, November 11th.
-Barclays raised shares of Norwegian Cruise Line from an “equal weight” rating to an “overweight” rating and set a $26.00 price target for the company in a research note on Friday, September 25th.
-Finally, BidaskClub downgraded shares of Norwegian Cruise Line from a “buy” rating to a “hold” rating in a research note on Wednesday, December 23rd.
+BidaskClub downgraded shares of Norwegian Cruise Line from a “buy” rating to a “hold” rating in a research note on Wednesday, December 23rd.
+Finally, JPMorgan Chase & Co. lifted their price target on shares of Norwegian Cruise Line from $22.00 to $25.00 and gave the company an “overweight” rating in a research note on Wednesday, November 11th.
 Two analysts have rated the stock with a sell rating, ten have assigned a hold rating and seven have assigned a buy rating to the company’s stock.
 Norwegian Cruise Line has an average rating of “Hold” and a consensus price target of $22.30.

 About Norwegian Cruise Line